-- Submit a thesis and complete at least six courses.
-Four courses must be graduate core courses (2373, 2513, 2541, 2555, 2565, 2566)each with a grade of B or better.
+- (1) Submit no thesis and complete at least eight courses.
 Courses and directed study/research credit must be accrued to reach the minimum 30 credit hours.
-Courses may include any number of 3000-level advanced graduate courses. - (2) Submit no thesis and complete at least eight courses.
-Courses and directed study/research credit must be accrued to reach the minimum 30 credit hours.
 Four courses must be graduate core courses as listed above, each with a grade of B or better.
-Courses needed to accrue the necessary credit hours may include any number of 3000-level advanced graduate courses. - (3) Submit no thesis and complete at least six courses from among 2373, 25XX or beyond.
+Courses needed to accrue the necessary credit hours may include any number of 3000-level advanced graduate courses. - (2) Submit no thesis and complete at least six courses from among 2373, 25XX or beyond.
+Four courses must be graduate core courses as listed above, each with a grade of B or better.
 In order to accrue the requisite 30 credits for graduation, the student may engage in Directed Study, Directed Research, or take additional, approved courses at the 3000-level.